$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 \subsection{Global charts of wonderful compactifications}

-We now turn to the situation of wonderful compactifications.
-Let $G$ be a semi-simple group, and $H \subset G$ be a sober and separable spherical subgroup.
-Denote by $\u{\X}$ the wonderful compactification of $G/H$ as in Section \ref{not:spherical}(10),(11), and (12).
+\R{For the rest of this section, we deal with wonderful compactifications.
+By \cite[Lemma 1]{Brion-onecycle}, we may assume that $G$ is semisimple. } \Yi{3.87, 1.47 fixed} \begin{notation} Let $G$ be a semi-simple group, and $H \subset G$ be a sober and separable spherical subgroup.
+Denote by $\u{\X}$ the wonderful compactification of $G/H$ as in Terminology \ref{term} (10),(11), and (12).
 Since $\u{\X}$ is simple, denote by $\uY \subset \u{\X}$ its unique closed orbit.
-We consider the following situation.